Wrongful execution: Taiwan

 Chiang Kuo-ching (Chiang is the family name; 江國慶, born 1975) was a Republic of China Air Force serviceman who was executed by a military tribunal on 13 August 1997 for the rape and murder of a five-year-old girl.
 On 28 January 2011, over 13 years after the execution, Hsu Jung-chou (許榮洲), who had a history of sexual abuse, admitted to the prosecutor that he had been responsible for the crime.
 In September 2011, Chiang was posthumously acquitted by a military court, who found his original confession had been obtained by torture.
 Ma Ying-jeou, the Republic of China's president, apologised to Chiang's family.
+Later that year, Hsu was sentenced to 18 years in prison for the murder.
+However, in 2013, his conviction was overturned by the Taiwan High Court.
+It was determined that Hsu's confessions were inconsistent with the autopsy reports.
+In addition, he was intellectually disabled.
+Hsu had the mind of between that of a 9-year-old and a 12-year-old and could not write.
+His initial confession had been written down by a member of the military who refused to testify.
+The ruling stated that Hsu left a bloody palm print at the scene of the crime, but no other evidence linked him to the crime.

 Ireland

 Sir Edward Crosbie, 5th Baronet was wrongfully executed in Carlow in 1798.
 Accused of being a United Irishman, his innocence was later proven.

+Maolra Seoighe was executed in Galway in 1882 for the Maamtrasna Murders.
+Crispin Blunt, Tory Parliamentary Under-Secretary of State for Prisons and Youth Justice, stated that Seoighe was "probably an innocent man".
+On 4 April 2018 Michael D. Higgins, the President of Ireland, issued a pardon on the advice of the government of Ireland saying "Maolra Seoighe was wrongly convicted of murder and was hanged for a crime that he did not commit."
+Seoighe had not received a fair trial.
+Although he could only speak Irish, the case was heard in English without any translation service.
+He was posthumously pardoned in 2018.

 Harry Gleeson was executed in Ireland in April 1941 for the murder of Moll McCarthy in County Tipperary in November 1940.
 The Gardaí withheld crucial evidence and fabricated other evidence against Gleeson.
 In 2015, he was posthumously pardoned.